 Students in kindergarten through sixth grade will be given a grade on the report card where their teacher can confidently mark a student's progress.
 In areas where the teacher is not able to confidently mark a student's progress, they will be marked as NE (not evaluated).

 Progress reports for students with disabilities will be completed as stated in the student's IEP/IDLP.

 Grading in secondary

 Students in grades seven and eight will receive a "Pass" or "No Mark" for their final grade in trimester 3.
 Trimester 3 grades will not impact final year-end grades.

 Students in grades 9 – 12 will receive a "Pass" or "No Mark" for their final grade in trimester 3.
 However, students can request a final letter grade if there is an extenuating circumstance, such as possible NCAA eligibility or college entrance requirements.

-Our finance department is coordinating the refund of fees.
-Fees paid electronically will be reimbursed in that same fashion.
-Fees paid by check or cash will both be paid by check and sent to parents'/guardians' homes via U.S. Postal Service.
-Refunds will be issued no later than May 15.
+Refunds have been issued.
+Fees paid by check or cash were both paid by check and sent to parents'/guardians' homes via U.S. Postal Service.

 Meals: Unused lunch balances will remain in student accounts until utilized.
 If a refund is preferred, please call nutrition services at 651-628-6445.